christophergandrud/leg_violence_paper1/PaperNamed/jpr_r1/letter.md

     I've tried to highlight in the theory section that legislative violence certainly is a continuation of 'the bargaining process in a different manner'.
 This is a direct implication of using credible commitment theory to understand legislative violence.
 [TO-DO] I have also added a discussion to the Conclusion highlighting the point that a lack of violence does not necessarily mean that a legislature is a well-functioning democratic institution.

     Furthermore, the manuscript discusses this possibility in the subsection on the size of the governing majority--a lack of violence in large governing majority legislatures may be both an indication that many legislators are included in the legislative process and can effectively bargain peacefully *or* that the governing majority is so powerful that it can take actions to quash violence before it happens.

+    One way that I have tried to empirically avoid conflating dynamics of flagrant non-democratic oppression of legislatures leading to violence and a breakdown of democratic legislative bargaining causing brawls was to subset the sample to include only democracies (i.e. country-years with Polity IV scores > 5).
+Originally, I included all countries that had elected multi-party legislatures (DPI's LIEC score more than 5).
+Though there is considerable overlap in the two samples, they are different by about 200 country-years.
+In general the results were substantively similar.

     Perhaps the one (purely normative) point of disagreement that I have is that, while a lack of violence may not indicate well-functioning democratic institutions, a presence of violence *does* indicate that these institutions are not functioning according to the democratic ideal of enabling peaceful political contestation .
 I have emphasised this in the text, both in the introduction, and more extensively, in the conclusion